If you’re a B2B marketer, buyer personas aren’t new to you. But you might have mixed feelings about their effectiveness.

 - Social media

-Learn more about using personas to inform your marketing campaigns and execution in this checklist.
-For questions or assistance with buyer persona development (remember, using your marketing agency to develop personas is a best practice), contact us.
+Learn more about using personas to inform your marketing campaigns and execution in this template.
+For questions or assistance with buyer persona development, contact us.